empovit/assisted-agent-simulator/README.md

 # Run

-Update _commands.json_ with the commands you want to run.
-You can also change them later and the system will pick up the changes.
+1. Update _commands.json_ with the commands you want to run.

-`make run`
+2. Start the three components with `make run`.

-The agent runs in the foreground, open another terminal window to inspect the running containers and their logs.
+Keep in mind that the agent runs in the foreground, so you will have to open another terminal window to interact with the `command-runner` and `command-server`.

+When using `make run`, the server will run as a container.

+You can edit _commands.json_ and make the system pick up the changes:
+- If you run the `command-server` manually as an executable on the host (not as a container).
+- Using `make edit` target.
+In this case the server container will be restarted as soon as you exit the editor.

-View the execution log `sudo podman logs agent-simulator-command-runner`.
+View the command execution log using `sudo podman logs agent-simulator-command-runner`.

 # Stop

-1. `Ctrl+C` to stop the agent process.
-2. `make stop` to stop and remove the containers.
+Run `make stop` to stop and remove the containers.
+The `agent` will exit automatically as soon as the `command-runner` terminates.

 Keep in mind that commands that were sent to the agent and are still running will not be terminated.